Computer Use and Internet Safety Policy

 PURPOSE:

-OPL provides access to a broad range of information resources including those available through the Internet.
-The Internet is a largely unregulated medium of information and communication.
-OPL does not monitor information provided through the Internet.
-Information on the Internet is not necessarily current, accurate, or complete.
-While valuable information is available, OPL must attempt to balance the desire for free unrestricted access to varying information sources against the need to avoid material that may be considered obscene, offensive, or harmful (especially to minor children) by local community standards as defined by applicable state and/or federal laws.
+OPL provides access to computers and a broad range of online information resources.
+The internet is a largely unregulated medium of information and communication.
+OPL does not monitor information provided through the internet.
+Information on the internet is not necessarily current, accurate, or complete.
+While valuable information is available, OPL must attempt to balance the desire for free, unrestricted access to varying information sources against the need to avoid material that may be considered obscene, offensive, or harmful (especially to minor children) as defined by applicable state and/or federal laws.

 DEFINITIONS:

-For the purposes of this policy, minors are defined to include all individuals under the age of 19.
+For this policy, minors are defined to include all individuals under the age of 19.

 POLICY: